pr0g/cmake-examples/examples/README.md

 There are three folders, each containing a library, and an application that uses that library (each top level folder is completely distinct).

 The lion's share of the comments are in the _header-only_ folder as that's the first of the three I created and the simplest of the bunch.
-Each `CMakeLists.txt` file for each library (_header-only_, _static_ and _dynamic_) contain a bunch of the same commands so I only explain them in their first use (mostly...) so do start with _header-only_ if you want to read through them.
+Each `CMakeLists.txt` file for each library (_header-only_, _static_ and _dynamic_) contain a bunch of the same commands so I only explain them during their first use (mostly...) so do start with _header-only_ if you want to read through them.
 The recommended order would be _header-only_, _static_, _dynamic_.

 ## Disclaimer

 I'm not (yet) including info about how to specify build configurations (Debug/Release etc...).
 By default all these projects will build in Debug both on *nix/macOS and Windows.
 Expect an updated project to detail these steps hopefully in the not too distant future.
+I do mention build configurations in the [installing](/installing) section so there's some information regarding it there.

 ## Usage